 The creaky seams of The Colleen Bawn show and Sidney Olcott’s performance is painful but the likable performance of Gene Gauntier and the Irish location shoot save the day.
 There are some striking moments thanks to cinematographer George Hollister and the O’Kalems generally make the most of their trip to Ireland.
 While the film does require a sympathetic viewer, it rewards patience.

 Movies Silently’s Score: ★★½

 Where can I see it?

-The O’Kalem Collection was available on DVD but now seems to be out of print.
+The O’Kalem Collection is available on DVD.
 The entire collection (including The Colleen Bawn) can currently be streamed legally and for free on the Irish Film Institute’s website.

 Fantastic review!
 I love how you included the real story and film making history of the various mediums.
 This is so interesting that I definitely want to streamline the movie to watch.